Here’s a super fun science activity that really gets kids thinking! Children will explore balance and center of gravity by creating a balancing robot!

 Are you following our Science for Kids Pinterest board?

 This balancing robot science exploration has always been a huge favorite among my students!
 In this science activity kids will place two pennies in various locations on a paper robot until they’ve discovered how to make the robot balance.
 This post contains affiliate links.
-Thank you so much for your support!

 Science for Kids: Balancing Robot

 Materials for Balancing Robot Science Activity